The fine print

 Our Privacy Policy

-We are committed to adhering to the requirements laid down by the Privacy Act 2020 to ensure that any information provided to us by you, your employees or a candidate is kept and used for lawful purposes.
+We are dedicated to complying with the requirements established by the Privacy Act 2020, ensuring that any information provided by you, your employees, or a candidate is maintained and utilised for lawful purposes only.

 Use of Personal Information

-When you subscribe to our website, become a client, or use our E-commerce Services, we collect personal information which you provide in the sign-up or application form.
-You always have access to the information we hold about you subject to the provisions of the Privacy Act 2020.
+When you subscribe to our website, become a client, or use our E-commerce Services, we collect personal information that you provide during the sign-up, discovery session, or application form.
+You always have access to the information we hold about you under the provisions of the Privacy Act 2020.

 You authorise us to collect information about you (including information about transactions processed by you) from time to time through the Website.
-Any such information collected will be treated under the Policy.
+Any such information collected will be treated according to the Policy.

 Using our E-Commerce Services means you agree to provide information electronically.
-This means you agree to provide any relevant information in the format and to the standards described for each transaction.
-It also means you agree and understand that the information will be retained in electronic form.
+This agreement implies you consent to provide any relevant information in the format and to the standards described for each transaction.
+It also acknowledges that the information will be retained in electronic form by the third-party provider or us.

-By providing personal information to us, whether verbally or in writing by any means, you expressly acknowledge that you have read and understood this Policy and our terms and conditions related to Personal Information.
-And because of this, you consent to us collecting personal information about you and disclosing and using that information as set out in the Policy.
+By providing personal information to us, whether verbally or in writing by any means, you indicate that you have read and understood this Policy and our terms and conditions related to Personal Information.
+Consequently, you consent to us collecting personal information about you and disclosing and using that information as set out in the Policy.

 Collection of Personal Information